108 Arts Scholarships (April 2026) | Scholarships That Work

 What scholarships are available for Arts majors?

-There are 108 scholarships available for pursuing a Arts major as of December 2025.
-You can find hundreds of Arts scholarships available for high school senior, college senior, college, post-graduate, and college juniors.
-Some prominent Arts scholarships for students include the Marion Senior High School Memorial Scholarship Fund, the Rhoda Lubalin Art Scholarship Fund, and the Dwain and Polly Wright Educational Scholarship Fund.
-You can find Arts scholarships for pursuing your four-year, vocational, two-year, doctoral, junior college, undergraduate, or associate's.
+There are 108 scholarships available for pursuing a Arts major as of April 2026.
+You can find hundreds of Arts scholarships available for high school senior, college senior, college, and post-graduates.
+Some prominent Arts scholarships for students include the Parkville Fine Arts Association Scholarship, the CTA Cesar E. Chavez and Dolores Huerta Education Award Program Scholarship, and the Charles E. Kaylor Sr. Excellence in the Arts Award Scholarship.
+You can find Arts scholarships for pursuing your community college, vocational, four-year, two-year, undergraduate, or four year.

 How do I find scholarships for Arts majors?

-You can find scholarship financial aid for studying Arts by using a scholarship search engine like Scholarships That Work, which has 108 Arts scholarships with an average award amount of $3,445.
-You can also find scholarships to pursue Arts by inquiring with organizations that offer Fine & Performing Arts scholarships, like the Community Foundation Serving Western Virginia, the Berkshire Taconic Community Foundation, the Greater Kansas City Community Foundation, or the Pittsburgh Foundation.
+You can find scholarship financial aid for studying Arts by using a scholarship search engine like Scholarships That Work, which has 108 Arts scholarships with an average award amount of $2,626.
+You can also find scholarships to pursue Arts by inquiring with organizations that offer Fine & Performing Arts scholarships, like the Greater Kansas City Community Foundation, the California Teachers Association (CTA), the Pittsburgh Foundation, or the Wisconsin Dells Educational Foundation.

 How do I apply for Arts scholarships?

 To apply for scholarships in Arts, you will need to fill out the scholarship application form on the scholarship page.
-For four of these scholarships, you will need to submit an essay.
-Several Arts scholarships require a resume, and one award require letters of recommendation.
-The GPA requirements for Arts scholarships vary between a 2.0 and 3.8 minimum GPA.
-One Arts scholarships require nomination from a teacher or coach.
+For five of these scholarships, you will need to submit an essay.
+Several Arts scholarships require a resume, and a few awards require letters of recommendation.
+The GPA requirements for Arts scholarships vary between a 2.0 and 3.3 minimum GPA.

 What are the best scholarships for Arts students?

-Some of the best scholarships for studying Arts are the Elaine Sirkin Forbes Scholarship Fund, the Predoctoral Fellowship Program Scholarship, the Against The Grain Artistic Scholarship, the AFSA/AAFSW Merit Awards Scholarship, and the Virginia Museum of Fine Arts Fellowship Scholarship.
+Some of the best scholarships for studying Arts are the Luszczak Family Memorial Scholarship, the Mixed Martial Arts Scholarship, the AIAA Foundation Undergraduate Scholarship Program, the James M. and Virginia M. Smyth Scholarship, and the Helen Gee Chin Scholarship Foundation Scholarship.
 The best Arts scholarships will be listed at the top of this page.

 Are there Arts scholarships specifically for minority students?

-Yes, there are five scholarships specifically for minority students who want to pursue Arts or Fine & Performing Arts.
-Applicants who identify as White, Asian, Native Hawaiian or Pacific Islander, Black, or Minority are eligible for these scholarships, like the Rhoda Lubalin Art Scholarship Fund, the Marion Senior High School Memorial Scholarship Fund, and the Dwain and Polly Wright Educational Scholarship Fund.
+Yes, there are three scholarships specifically for minority students who want to pursue Arts or Fine & Performing Arts.
+Applicants who identify as Asian, Minority, or Native Hawaiian or Pacific Islander are eligible for these scholarships, like the Parkville Fine Arts Association Scholarship, the CTA Cesar E. Chavez and Dolores Huerta Education Award Program Scholarship, and the Charles E. Kaylor Sr. Excellence in the Arts Award Scholarship.

 Who is eligible to apply for Arts scholarships?

 All students who plan on studying or majoring in Arts are eligible to apply for the scholarships on this page.
 Other eligibility requirements for Arts scholarships may vary, so be sure to read the scholarship listing carefully.
-Five scholarships for Arts majors are specifically open to applicants who identify as White, Asian, Native Hawaiian or Pacific Islander, Black, or Minority students.
-One scholarship Arts scholarships is religious-affiliated awards for Jewish students.
-Of these scholarships, one require community service participation.
-Plus, three scholarships for studying Arts require extracurricular involvement.
+Three scholarships for Arts majors are specifically open to applicants who identify as Asian, Minority, or Native Hawaiian or Pacific Islander students.
+Of these scholarships, two require community service participation.
+Plus, five scholarships for studying Arts require extracurricular involvement.
+Also, there are one Arts scholarships specifically for applicants who identify as women or female.
+Non-traditional students, such as adult learners, can apply for one Arts scholarships specifically open to non-traditional applicants.

 Find local and niche scholarships for college that you can actually win.